openblack/bw2-modding/file_formats/al.md

 The format is found inside the `Art\binary_anim_libs` and knowledge on the format is still quite limited.
 Here is a rough overview of how the format is organized.

+At the end of this page you can find an [ImHex](https://imhex.werwolv.net/) Pattern corresponding to this file format.

 # Header

 The header of the file is as follow :